-- A-2 If your corporation has a safe harbor lease you must include: Any amount you claimed as a deduction in computing federal taxable income solely as a result of an election made under section 168(f)(8) of the IRC (safe harbor lease as it was in effect for agreements entered into prior to 1/1/84). - Any amount that you would have been required to include in the computation of its federal taxable income had you not made the election made under section 168(f)(8) of the IRC (safe harbor lease as it was in effect for agreements entered into prior to 1/1/84).
+A-2 If your corporation has a safe harbor lease you must include:

-A-3 Qualified Emerging Technology Investments (QETI) - If you elect to defer the gain from the sale of QETI, you must then make an addition to your federal taxable income.
-Add the amount previously deferred when the reinvestment in the New York qualified emerging technology company which qualified you for that deferral is sold.
+- Any amount you claimed as a deduction in computing federal taxable income solely as a result of an election made under IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984). - Any amount that you would have been required to include in the computation of its federal taxable income had you not made the election made under IRC section 168(f)(8) (safe harbor lease as it was in effect for agreements entered into prior to January 1, 1984). - A-3 Qualified Emerging Technology Investments (QETI) If you elect to defer the gain from the sale of QETI, then you must add to the federal taxable income the amount previously deferred when the reinvestment in the New York qualified emerging technology company which qualified you for that deferral is sold.
 See subtraction S-4 on page 11.